standard-for-public-code/standard-for-public-code/GOVERNANCE.md

 ## Decision making process

-The decision making process is consent as a default and voting for certain matters.
+The decision making process is consent as a default, and voting for certain matters.

 ### Consent